FidoID – The Trusted Pet Microchip Registry

 What is the youngest age a pet can be identified?

-While animals of any age can be injected with a Microchip, all dogs over the age of eight weeks and all cats over the age of twenty weeks (England Only) must be microchipped and registered on a compliant database.
+While animals of any age can be implanted with a Microchip, all dogs over the age of eight weeks and all cats over the age of twenty weeks (England Only) must be microchipped and registered on a compliant database.

 You should consult your local veterinary surgeon and ask his or her advice but many puppies and kittens are chipped during their initial vaccine series.